andy23512/blog-zh-tw/source/_posts/en/tangent-s-master-forge-set-up-record.md

 lang: en
 ---

-# Out of the Box (==Pre-Kickstarter Pre-Order==)
+# Out of the Box (*Pre-Kickstarter Pre-Order*)

 :::info
-   :information_source: The parts shown here are the contents of the Master Forge bundle of the ==PRE-KICKSTARTER PRE-ORDER==.
+   :information_source: The parts shown here are the contents of the Master Forge bundle of the *PRE-KICKSTARTER PRE-ORDER*.
 If yours is Kickstarter or post-kickstarter order, your contents might be different from this.
 :::

 :::info